callsys/ControlCap/README.md

 The code is being cleaned up and the finished code will be updated in the future.

+## 2. Introduction

+Region-level captioning is challenged by the caption degeneration issue, which refers to that pre-trained multimodal models tend to predict the most frequent captions but miss the less frequent ones.
+In this study, we propose a controllable region-level captioning (ControlCap) approach, which introduces control words to a multimodal model to address the caption degeneration issue.
+In specific, ControlCap leverages a discriminative module to generate control words within the caption space to partition it to multiple sub-spaces.
+The multimodal model is constrained to generate captions within a few sub-spaces containing the control words, which increases the opportunity of hitting less frequent captions, alleviating the caption degeneration issue.
+Furthermore, interactive control words can be given by either a human or an expert model, which enables captioning beyond the training caption space, enhancing the model’s generalization ability.
+Extensive experiments on Visual Genome and RefCOCOg datasets show that ControlCap respectively improves the CIDEr score by 21.6 and 2.2, outperforming the state-of-the-arts by significant margins.

 ## 5. Contacts
 If you have any question about our work or this repository, please don't hesitate to contact us by emails or open an issue under this project.
 - [zhaoyuzhong20@mails.ucas.ac.cn](zhaoyuzhong20@mails.ucas.ac.cn)